Skip to main content

 Tourism Tasmania

 On the tour, which is open to people with no caving experience, Deb shares her extensive knowledge of the caves and their natural and cultural values.
-She delves into science, palawa (Tasmanian Aboriginal) culture, environmental conservation, fossils and fauna, as she deftly leads small groups through narrow passages, across flowing streams and into dark nooks.
+She delves into science, Palawa (Tasmanian Aboriginal) culture, environmental conservation, fossils and fauna, as she deftly leads small groups through narrow passages, across flowing streams and into dark nooks.

 We will take you deeper into nature than you ever knew was possible.